-Hexter Brack.-After a considerable period of seedtime, our hearts were made glad on Thursday evening last by seeing a sister make the good confession of Jesus Christ as her Saviour, and was buried with her Lord in baptism, and was received into the fellowship of the church.

 G.A.H.
+HENLEY BRACH.-After a considerable period of sections, our hearts were made glad on Thursday reming last by seeing a sister make the good confes-sice of Jesus Christ as her Saviour, and was buried to build up the new converts in the faith.
+All the meetings are improving, for which we thank God and the courage.

-Post Piziz.-We had a good meeting to-night.
+W. Morrit.
+Four Prair.-We had a good meeting to-night.
 We dealt with the resurrection of Christ and its evidences.
-At the close three persons responded to the invitation and confessed Christ.
-We are endeavoring to build up the new converts in the faith.
-All the meetings are improving, for which we thank God and take courage,
+At the close three persons responded to the initiation and confessed Christ.
+We are endeavoring let.
+He leaves by steamer on Saturday and proceeds Sectivard pending further arrangements.
+Before laring he was farewelled in the usual way with a setal by the young Christian Endeavorers and church and was presented with a purse of sovereigns as a token of our estoem.